DiogoMMarto/TAI_P1/java/README.md

 Runs the FCM or Generator algorithm with the given parameters.
 <type>              Type of application (fcm or generator)
 -a, --alpha=<alpha>     Alpha value \
--c, --char Output char by char \
+-nc, --noChar Disable output char by char \
 -f, --file=<fileName>   File name \
 -h, --help Show this help message and exit. \
 -k, --context=<k>       Context width \